-Montgomery & Associates (M&A) has prepared this Monitoring and Mitigation Plan at the request of the Forest Service and in response to public issues raised during scoping and public and agency comment on the Draft Environmental Impact Statement (DEIS) for the Resolution Copper mine and land exchange (Proposed Action) in the Copper Triangle, approximately 60 miles east of Phoenix , Arizona.
-The General Plan of Operations for the proposed Resolution Copper, 2016).
-Groundwater Dependent Ecosystems (GDEs), which comprise seeps, springs, perennial stream reaches and wells that are dependent on the regional groundwater system in the mine area may be potentially impacted by mine dewatering activities (Garrett, 2018).
-This Monitoring and Mitigation Plan has been developed to minimize environmental impacts from the Resolution Copper mine by repairing, rehabilitating, restoring or replacing the affected environment as specified for each GDE in the following sections.
-The plan has been incorporated into the proposed project design and is intended to be implemented under both the No Action and Proposed Action alternatives.
+Montgomery & Associates (M&A) has prepared this Monitoring and Mitigation Plan at the request of the United States Forest Service (USFS) and in response to public issues raised during scoping and public and agency comment on the Draft Environmental Impact Statement (EIS) for the Resolution Copper mine and land exchange in the Copper Triangle, approximately 60 miles east of Phoenix, Arizona.
+The proposed Resolution Copper mine includes dewatering the mine area to allow safe access to the deposit (Resolution Copper, 2016).
+Groundwater Dependent Ecosystems (GDEs), which comprise seeps, springs, perennial stream reaches and wells that are supported, at least in part, by the regional groundwater system and may be impacted by mine dewatering activities (Garrett, 2018).
+This Monitoring and Mitigation Plan has been developed to minimize environmental impacts from the Resolution Copper mine by repairing, rehabilitating, restoring, or replacing the affected environment as specified for each GDE in the following sections.
+The plan has been incorporated into the proposed project design and is intended to be implemented under both the No Action and Action alternatives.
 A map of the GDEs is shown on Figure 1.
-GDEs are listed in Table 1 by watershed.
+GDEs are listed in Table 1 grouped by watershed.